imhicihu/Bibliographical-hybrid-mobile-app/To do.md

 * left-to-right & right-to-left writing support
 * edit blank space in the beginning of some paragraph in `keyword.md`
 * [Lektor](https://www.getlektor.com/docs/) CMS to generate the support website (take in count the plugins section)
-* change app runtime language (support): English & Spanish ¿French?
+* change app runtime language (support): English & Spanish â”French?
 * create an account in https://expo.io/
 * https://github.com/styled-components/css-to-react-native   (take in count the component `css` and the variables that can handle as it most)
 * http://saucelabs.com/